johndef64/mychatgpt/README.md

 `mychatgpt` is a small and useful Python module that provides functions for interacting with OpenAI's GPT models to create conversational agents.
 This module allows users to have interactive conversations with the GPT models and keeps track of the conversation history in your Python Projects and Jupyter Notebooks.

+The package includes vision, hearing and drawing functions for openai models.

-Now implemented with vision, hearing and drawing functions.
+Now implemented with **ollama**.
+Run 🤗 open-source models locally and interact through in-build functions.

 ## Installation